trality/crypto-trading-bots/README.md

 <h2>Create the best crypto trading bots with Trality</h2>

-Let's take a closer look at Trality’s revolutionary bot creation tools and find out how easy it is to code, backtest and deploy your own algorithmic trading bots for live-trading on your favourite crypto exchanges.
+Let's take a closer look at Trality’s revolutionary bot creation tools and find out how easy it is to build, backtest and deploy your own algorithmic trading bots for live-trading on your favourite crypto exchanges.

 When building a bot with Trality, you have two options: